viklc/nodegraphdesk/README.md

 5. Restart Houdini.

 ## Usage
+- To assign a node editor context to a desktop, press `M` while under nodegraph.
+- To remove the assignment, simply press `M` again.
+- You can change the hotkey by editing the `"assign_hotkey"` property in the `$NODEGRAPHDESK/nodegraphdesk_config.json` file.
+For example, you can set it to `"Ctrl+Shift+M"`.
-To assign a nodegraph context to the desktop, you must first set a shortkey for the 'Assign Context' shelf tool.
-Press the plus button on the right-hand side of the shelftool bar and select the 'Nodegrapthdesk' entry under Shelves.
-Select the tab and right-click on 'Assign Context' tool, select 'Edit Tool'.
-Go to Hotkeys and set a hotkey for Network Pane.
+- Alternatively you can use the `Assign Context` shelf tool, but you’ll need to set a hotkey for it first.
+Click the plus button on the right side of the shelf tool bar and select `Nodegrapthdesk` under Shelves.
+Then find the `Assign Context` tool, right-click on it, and choose 'Edit Tool'.

-While under a nodegraph, you can now use this hotkey to map it with its context to the current desktop.
-For more details, see docstring of assignContext().
+Navigate to Hotkeys and set a hotkey for the Network Pane.
+This will allow you to use it within the nodegraph as well.
+- When switching desktop for an another assignment, ensure that the nodegraph context you want to bind is not already assigned.
+If it is, you will be forced to reassign or remove the existing assignment.

 ## Config File ('nodegraphdesk_config.json'):
 init_desktops_startup: if true all desktops are initialized at startup, which causes the annoying